beetlesoup/beetlesoup.github.io/README.md

 Yes!
 Figured out how to do the dot thing to make a class :)

 Still using <br><br> every which where like a BARBARIAN. just brute forcing this shit.
 Hulk Smash.

+Made a navbar.
+Put my day/night button in it.
+Can't edit navbar link color without... creating classes for everything?
+Will I have to start over?
+Now we're getting somewhere!